Mallika05/Mallika05/README.md

     - And a few query languages.

 - <b>Security Analyst @ Kobalt Security Inc. | 2019 - 2020 </b></br>
 This was my first job in Cybersecurity, YAY!
 When I was fresh out of school with a lot of curiosity and dreams to make a career in security, I got to realize those at this new Startup in Vancouver.
 I was the first Security Analyst on the team and experienced working with some super smart people in the industry.
-This experience included witnessing and supporting the building of a Security Operations Center from the ground up.
-All this exposure proved to be invaluable for setting up my foundation for my future endeavors.
+This experience included supporting the building of a Security Operations Center from the ground up.
+All this exposure proved invaluable for setting up my foundation for my future endeavors.
-	- SIEM,
+	- SIEM management,
 	- Log Analysis,
 	- Detection Use Cases,
-	- Firewalls, SaaS and Cloud Security
+	- Firewalls, SaaS, and Cloud Security,
 	- Agile Project Tracking,
 	- Ticket Management,
 	- Customer Onboarding,